AliFatahadoost/JaliFrame-Stand-Alone/README.md

 )
 ```

-Then expose it with a single Web Component:
+Then expose it in HTML:

 ```html
 <fetch-data-table